surajudas/Notes/PythonNotes.md

   - You just change the encoding of the text to utf-8
 - Error: AttributeError: impartial import of random
   - Fix: Donot name your py file random.py
+- Error: sqlite3.ProgrammingError: SQLite objects created in a thread can only be used in that same thread.
+  - Fix: In your sqlite3.connect() add check_same_thread=False
+  - Note: Make sure that only one write operation is done at a time

 ### Naming Conventions
 So PEP 8 tells you that: